convexengineering/SPaircraft/docs/availModels.rst

 Aircraft Configurations
 =======================

-We define the different aircraft configurations that we can optimize using STACD.
+We define the different aircraft configurations that we can optimize using SPaircraft.

 Tube-tail-wing
 --------------